orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - The default value is -std=gnu17 for LTS packages and -std=gnu23 for rolling packages.
   - Set the default C standard to the one that will resolve all issues in the dependency chain if standard sensitive.
+  - Currently, you must ensure that a rolling compiler is used for `c_standard_gnu23`.
+    No eclass provided yet.

 # Ebuild organization